The Key to a Happier Future?

 I’ve never been much of a fan of New Year’s Resolutions and making a vision board can leave me feeling surprisingly flat.
 Recently at a Positive Psychology Masterclass, my co-trainer Bridget mentioned hearing Prof Martin Seligman talk about ‘prospection’ and how it could be the key to creating a happy future.
 You might consider your ‘prospects’ when changing jobs or think about how to attract ‘prospective’ buyers for your home, but ‘prospection’ is not a word you hear much.
 So what exactly is it?
 And why does it matter so much to wellbeing?

 Prospection is the ‘mental representation and evaluation of possible futures’ and is part of a new attempt in psychology to turn the lens towards the future, opening the door to a greater understanding about the way we think and feel.
 The ultimate purpose is to enhance our capacity to conceive of and build a better future.
 One of the core skills of a happy person is the ability to visualise a positive future with all the good feelings that go with that, something that is a real challenge in depression.
 As someone with a history of depression I know my optimism muscle can quickly lose its tone if it doesn’t get a regular workout.
 Psychology spends much of its time focusing on the past to sort out the present but the future is largely ignored.
-Seligman, together with colleagues Roy Baumeister, Peter Railton and Chandra Sripada have published ideas on the theme generating a new word for humankind – Homo Prospectus.
+Seligman, together with colleagues Roy Baumeister, Peter Railton and Chandra Sripada have explored the theme generating a new word – Homo Prospectus.

 One thing I know for sure is that if you want to make a real difference to your future happiness then you have to go beyond intellectual curiosity, beyond acquiring knowledge to doing the practices.
 Fortunately we now have a range of positive psychology practices with the evidence to support their efficacy.
 If, like me, you find that imagining a better future doesn’t come naturally, then it can help to start with gratitude, to turn the spotlight towards the good things in the past.
 At least here you already have the reference points of positives that have already happened.
 Gratitude is about noticing the good things that you already have in your life.
 By developing your ability to find the glass half full in the past, it can then help you cultivate optimism towards the future.